dyne/dnscrypt-proxy/man/dnscrypt-proxy.8.markdown

   * `-d`, `--daemonize`: detach from the current terminal and run the server in background.

+  * `-E`, `--ephemeral-keys`: By default, queries are always sent with the same public key, allowing providers to link this public key to the different IP addresses you are using.
+This option requires extra CPU cycles, but mitigates this by computing an ephemeral key pair for every query.

   * `-e`, `--edns-payload-size=<bytes>`: transparently add an OPT pseudo-RR to outgoing queries in order to enable the EDNS0 extension mechanism.
 The payload size is the size of the largest